Cyclonecode/mysql-notification/README.md

 Using linux this can be done by running:

 > $ sudo apt-get update
-> $ sudo apt-get install mysql-dev
+> $ sudo apt-get install libmysqld-dev

 On OSX using brew you can install the mysql package which contains the needed headers.